jellywiz/Math-magicians/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: `npm run deploy`

 <!--
 Example: